Introduction to Cutting Mirror Glass

 How can I safely transport my cut mirror glass?

-Yes, if you wrap the cut pieces in bubble wrap and place them in a sturdy box to prevent movement and impact during transport.
+Wrap the cut pieces in bubble wrap and place them in a sturdy box to keep them secure and protected during transport.

 Can I use regular glass cutting tools for mirror glass?

-No—use specialized mirror glass cutting tools to ensure clean cuts and minimize the risk of damage.
+Specialized mirror glass cutting tools are essential for achieving clean cuts and reducing the chance of damage.

 What is the best way to clean the edges of cut mirror glass?

-Yes, if you use a fine-grit sandpaper or a glass file to smooth the edges carefully, ensuring a safe and polished finish.
+Using fine-grit sandpaper or a glass file to carefully smooth the edges will help ensure a safe and polished finish.